Rostmoment/HitboxViewer/README.md

 | Hitbox Line Width                     | Visualization | `float`   | `0.1`     | Line width for hitbox outlines |
 | Shader Name                           | Visualization | `string`  | `Unlit/Color` | Shader name used to color hitbox outlines |

-Configs can be easily changed using any text editor—just make sure to use the correct data types.
+Configs can be easily changed using any text editor—just make sure to use the correct data types

 # How to install